chipsi007/wn8_expected/README.md

 - install R
 - open the R console in the project directory and type

-install.packages("tidyverse")
-install.packages("ff")
-install.packages("DBI")
-install.packages("devtools")
-require(devtools)
-install_github("agstudy/rsqlserver")

 - Make sure you have an existing expected.csv file (the last version in your directory)

 Then

-- type 'source("expected_script.R", echo=T)', to create the csv file
-- type 'source("plotter.R", echo=T)', to generate some plots, see the script for more details

-Alternatively

-- visit http://localhost/create_min_csv, to create a minimal input.csv file (with tank titles/tier/etc stripped)
 - type 'source("expected_min.R", echo=T)', to create the csv file
 - type 'source("plotter_min.R", echo=T)', to generate some plots, see the script for more details

-Alternatively

-- visit http://localhost/create_min_csv, to create a minimal input.csv file (with tank titles/tier/etc stripped)
-- type 'source("weighted.R", echo=T)', to create the csv file
-- type 'source("plotter_weighted.R", echo=T)', to generate some plots, see the script for more details

-Note: These steps all take a little bit of time of to complete, especially the weighted ones.
-They also require quite bit of memory 10GB-64GB, if you don't have this amount of RAM memory, make sure you allocate some swap space/pagefiles and be prepared to not use you computer for a little while :).
+Note: These R scripts can take a lot of time to complete and can requirea lot of memory ~120GB on the full data set.
+If you don't have this amount of RAM memory, make sure you allocate some swap space/pagefiles and be prepared to not use you computer for a little while :).
 It's best to test the steps first with a smaller sample.

 As a last step there is a "node generate_xml_json_csv.js expected_values_file version" that generates expected values files in csv and json format compatible with wnefficiency.net.